sybrew/the-seo-framework/readme.txt

 		* Shortlinks now support search.
 		* Shortlinks now output shorter date-archive links.
 		* New Google ListItem requirements have been put in place for the breadcrumbs.
-		* The SEO Bar now suggests what you need to do with titles and descriptions that are deemed to short or long, instead of stating binary information.
 		* The character counters can now count down to zero, and will notify you off it.
 		* The pixel counter is now color coded.
 Hover over it to know why!
 		* Switching SEO metabox tabs or loading a page with character counters is now a tad less resource intensive.
-		* The Google Webmasters' verification code link now directly sends you to the correct form.
+		* The Google Search Console' verification code link now directly sends you to the correct form.
 		* Improved multibyte support in automated descriptions, like for finding punctiations.
 		* Automated descriptions now try to find complete sentences by stripping the last three trailing words after the latest found punctuation mark.
 	* **Changed:**